eraclitux/middle/README.rst

 Intro
 =====

-A go package with functions and interfaces usefull when building http services.
+A go package with functions and types usefull when building http services.

 Usage and examples
 ==================